instagram

-Additionally, we are mobilizing Canadian institutional investors – guided by Indigenous investors and together with Indigenous-led organizations – to use their voices and their capital to promote positive economic outcomes for Indigenous peoples including through employment, support for Indigenous entrepreneurs, increased partnerships with Indigenous communities and respect for Indigenous rights and title.
+Guided by Indigenous investors and Indigenous-led organizations, RRII mobilizes both non-Indigenous and Indigenous institutional investors to use their voices and capital to promote positive economic outcomes for Indigenous peoples.
+These outcomes include improved Indigenous employment, support for Indigenous entrepreneurs, increased partnerships with Indigenous communities, and respect for Indigenous rights and title.

 Our approach is grounded in the Truth and Reconciliation Commission’s Principles of Reconciliation and Call to Action 92, which states: